mipostolache/mipostolache.github.io/content/_index.md

 # Hello and welcome!

 I am Mara (she/her).
-I have just graduated from my MMath+BA degree at the [University of Cambridge](https://www.maths.cam.ac.uk/), and am about to embark on a PhD at [Queen Mary University London](https://www.qmul.ac.uk/maths/).
+I have just graduated from my MMath+BA degree at the [University of Cambridge](https://www.maths.cam.ac.uk/), and am about to embark on a PhD at [Queen Mary University London](https://www.qmul.ac.uk/maths/), supervised by [Dr Huy The Nguyen](https://sites.google.com/site/mathnguyenthehuy/home) and [Dr Shengwen Wang](http://shengwen-wang.net/).

 I am interested in geometric analysis, in particular related to mean curvature flow and minimal surfaces.
 You can find more about my mathematics [here](../maths/).